opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 ![example](https://dbyiw3u3rf9yr.cloudfront.net/assets/test-forked-workloads.png)

-## Contributing a workload

-For information on how to contribute a workload to the repository, please see [Sharing Custom Workloads](https://opensearch.org/docs/latest/benchmark/user-guide/contributing-workloads/) in the official documentation.

 ## Publish changes in a pull-request

 Before publishing the pull-request containg your changes, please ensure you've addressed the following in the PR: